Olivia-liu/Machine-Learning/Tragedy_v1/README.md

-TensorFlow， Python 3
+# Tool used: TensorFlow， Python 3
-train.csv is the given training data train_y.csv contains the y values of train.csv without title row trian_X.csv contains the 6 features (feature scaling applied) test.csv is the given test data
+train.csv is the given training data . train_y.csv contains the y values of train.csv without title row trian_X.csv contains the 6 features (feature scaling applied) test.csv is the given test data